richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 ### Question 50
 #### Question 50a
 You have two Azure SQL Database servers named S1 and S2.
 Each server contains a database named DB1.
 You need to overwrite DB1 on S2 with the version from S1.
-You run the PowerShell cmdlets `Remove-AzSqlDatabase –ResourceGroupName RG –ServerName S2 –DatabaseName DB1` followed by `Restore-AzSqlDatabase –ResourceGroupName RG –ServerName S2 –FromServerInstance S1 –DatabaseName DB1`.
+You run the PowerShell cmdlets `Remove-AzSqlDatabase -ResourceGroupName RG -ServerName S2 -DatabaseName DB1` followed by `Restore-AzSqlDatabase -ResourceGroupName RG -ServerName S2 -FromServerInstance S1 -DatabaseName DB1`.

 Does this sequence achieve the replacement?
 <br>A) Yes
 <br>B) No

 #### Question 50b
 You manage Azure SQL Database servers S1 and S2, each with a DB1.
 You attempt to overwrite DB1 on S2 by executing a Transact-SQL `RESTORE DATABASE DB1 FROM URL = 'https://<storage>.blob.core.windows.net/<bacpac>.bacpac' WITH REPLACE`.

 Will this T-SQL RESTORE command successfully replace the existing database on S2?
 <br>A) Yes
 <br>B) No

 #### Question 50c
 You have Azure SQL servers S1 and S2, both hosting DB1.
 To refresh DB1 on S2, you rename the existing DB1 on S2 to Database2, then restore DB1 from S1 into S2 via the Azure portal, and finally delete Database2.

 Does this process result in DB1 on S2 matching the backup from S1?
 <br>A) Yes
 <br>B) No

 ### Question 51
 You have a two-node Always On availability group for an on-premises SQL Server instance, with one node designated as primary and the other as secondary.
-You need to run a full backup of the database on the secondary replica without disturbing the primary replica’s backup chain.
+You need to run a full backup of the database on the secondary replica without disturbing the primary replica's backup chain.

 Which BACKUP DATABASE statement should you use?
 <br>A) Use the DIFFERENTIAL option